Design, HCI & Entrepreneurship

 Summer Program

 In 2023, Sunflower launched a summer program for children, weaving creativity with socioemotional learning.
 By tailoring music lessons to individual strengths, I helped students build confidence, develop emotional awareness, and experience music as both self-expression and connection.
-One highlight was our voice lessons, where kids who once believed they “couldn’t sing” recorded their favorite songs—complete with production.
+One highlight was our voice lessons, where kids who once believed they “couldn’t sing” recorded their favorite songs complete with production.
 Hearing their own voices transformed into music they loved was more than a technical achievement.
 The most rewarding part was when students and their families told us that for them, it was a breakthrough in confidence!

 Across all its forms, Sunflower has been an endeavor of designing systems that build confidence, nurture creativity, and create belonging across cultural and developmental contexts.

-Non-Profit: The Heart of Cubs
+The Heart of Cubs (Non-Profit): Building Community Systems for Youth

 Eight years ago, I co-founded Heart of Cubs, a nonprofit supporting children with autism, ADHD, and other neurodiverse needs.
 What began as a small volunteer effort has grown into a sustained community initiative rooted in the belief that every child deserves connection, creativity, and care.